TalariaSoftware/ncmanager-help/committees/appoint-chair.md

 Every committee needs a chair.[^cochairs] The committee chair is responsible for appointing members, scheduling meetings, drafting agendas, presiding over the meetings, taking minutes, and reporting back to the board.
+The chair is also a member of the committee.

 It is a lot of work.
 Fortunately, the chairperson can delegate any or all of it to people they trust will complete it successfully.